-Travel insurance – Russia
+Travel insurance for Russia

 A visit to the biggest country on Earth could mean quite an investment both in time and money.
 Before you go, don’t forget to check out the latest travel advice for Russia from the Foreign and Commonwealth Office.
-And don’t forget to get travel insurance for Russia either.
+And don’t forget to get holiday insurance for Russia either.
 It is vital to cover the cost of any unexpected emergencies you may end up having to pay for while you are away.

 Russia travel information

 It is compulsory to have a visa to enter Russia.
 Apply well in advance as you will need to allow at least a month for your visa to be processed.
 Tourist visas are valid for 30 days but make sure that your passport is valid for a minimum of six months after the expiry date of your visa.

 For stays of over seven working days, you will need to register with the local branch of the Federal Migration Service.
 However, check with your hotel as most will do this automatically.
 If you’re staying in private accommodation, the owner of the property is obliged to register for you.